 Look for the symbol!

-The universal indicator for products that use recycled material or can be recycled is recognisable to people all over the world and it comprises of three arrows pointing to each other in a continuous cycle.
+The universal indicator for products that use recycled material or can be recycled is recognizable to people all over the world and it comprises of three arrows pointing to each other in a continuous cycle.
 Keep an eye out for this symbol on products that you buy.